 In order to see why the partition function is a polynomial, consider the term $e^{\beta H \sum_i \sigma_i}$.
 For $N$ lattice sites, the partition function will be a sum over $2^N$ terms weighted by the factor $e^{\beta J \sum_{\langle i j \rangle} \sigma_i \sigma_j}$ that depends on the spin configuration.
 Note that this factor is invariant under the transformation of flipping all the spins on the lattice.
 Additionally, there will be a permutation factor associated with the number of spins pointing up or down which will be the same for configurations related by spin flips \footnote{This factor takes into account the number of ways $m$ up spins and $N-m$ down spins can be put on a lattice, given by $\frac{N !}{m!
 (N-m)!}$}.
 Taking these factors into account, the partition function can be written as:

-where $\{a,b \hdots \}$ are configuration dependent coefficients mentioned above.
 The symmetry of the partition function under $z \to z^{-1}$ is the statement that the Hamiltonian in Eq.~(\ref{eqn:hamil}) is invariant under the combined action of reversing the external magnetic field and flipping all the spins.